athulkumarr/Basic_Problems/Max Sum Contiguous SubArray/Readme.md

+## Problem Description

-## Find the contiguous subarray within an array, A of length N which has the largest sum.
+Find the contiguous subarray within an array, A of length N which has the largest sum.

 ## Input 1:
     A = [1, 2, 3, 4, -10]